-Due Friday October 11, 4 pm.
+Due Weds October 7, 4 pm.

-9. The Photography of Clouds.
-There will be two Cloud assignments, with Clouds First due Monday October 8, and Clouds Second due Friday November 16, just before break.
+11. The Photography of Clouds.

+There will be two Cloud assignments, with Clouds First due Weds October 7, and Clouds Second due Monday November 30, just before after break.
 This is to give plenty of opportunity to observe a variety of atmospheric conditions.
-Images made before August 26 2019 will not be acceptable for the Cloud First assignment, and images made before October 11 will not be acceptable for the Cloud Second assignment.
-Exceptional images made prior to this course cannot be submitted for credit in this course, but I encourage you to share them on the web, such as in the Flow Vis Facebook Group.
+Image-vids for Clouds First must be made between August 24 2020 and October 7, Image-vides for Clouds Second must be made between October 8 and November 30.
+Exceptional images outside these dates cannot be submitted for credit in this course, but I encourage you to share them on the web, such as in the Flow Vis Facebook Group.

-Cloud image submission is similar to the Get Wet submission, with a few important differences:
+Cloud image submission is similar to the Image-Vid 1 submission, with a few important differences: